epam/edp-install/docs/operator-guide/deploy-aws-eks.md

 ## Deploy and preconfigure AWS EKS

-This step will do the following:
+This step will cover the following topics:

 * Create the EKS Cluster
 * Create the AWS ASGs for the EKS Cluster
 * Create the AWS ALB
 * (Optional) Create the AWS IAM role Kaniko to use AWS ECR

-Take the following steps:
+To accomplish the tasks outlined above, follow these steps:

-1. Navigate to EKS module directory.
+1. Navigate to the EKS module directory:

   ```bash
   cd ../eks
   ```

 2. Setup backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
-Insert the missing fields in the file `eks/providers.tf`.
+Insert the missing fields in the file `eks/providers.tf`:

   ```tf title="eks/providers.tf"
   ...